-Whether you own a home or rent, you can reduce your energy use by following these seasonal energy-saving tips.
+Whether you own a home or rent, you can reduce your energy use by following these tips.

-- Seal around the window air conditioning units so cool air cannot escape.
+- Seal around window air conditioning units to prevent cool air from escaping.

-- Check your furnace filter every month and replace when dirty.
+- Check your furnace filter every month and replace or clean it when dirty.

 - Vacuum dust and dirt from the coils and fan of your dehumidifier.

-- Replace your gas-powered lawn mower with a nonpolluting manual or electric mower.
+- Replacing your gas-powered lawn mower with a nonpolluting manual or electric mower.

-- Put up a clothesline for drying laundry outside to avoid heating the house with your clothes dryer.
+- Putting up a clothesline for drying laundry outside to avoid heating the house with your clothes dryer.

 - Plant a deciduous shade tree to the south or west of your home to keep it cooler.

-- Check gutters and downspouts to make sure they drain away from the house.
+- Check gutters and downspouts to make sure they drain away from your house.
 This reduces moisture around your home’s foundation.

 The furnace or boiler is the largest energy user in most homes.

 - If health permits, keep the thermostat at 68°F or below.

 - Lower the thermostat at night and when you're away from home (but don’t go below 55°F).